 making Grandfather John sick because they were so greedy for wanting to

-eat BBQ.
-For my save the world meme, the mulberry leaves are mainly used to feed the silkworms, but they are also used for medicine and food.
+the world meme, the mulberry leaves are mainly used to feed the

+silkworms, but they are also used for medicine and food.
 Add the leaf to sweet potato soup with sago rice.
 In thailand they sell dried

 mulberry leaves to be made into tea to help prevent menstrual cramps.